istng/instagram-feed/README.md

 ## Implementation
 The language used is python.
-The bot uses `telegram-python-bot`, but the tool itself to get new publications is independent from the bot, and uses the `selenium` module to get the posts.
+The bot uses `telegram-python-bot`, but the tool itself to get new publications is independent from the bot, and uses the `instaloader` module to get the posts.
 I'm currently using `sqlite` as the database engine to store all the pertinent information via `Pony ORM`.

 ## Updates and todos
 I'm going to be updating the bot now and again fixing bugs depending on their severity as I encounter them and making upgrades.
 I already have updates and todos planned for the future, some of them are: